fedp15/azure-python-function-app/README.md

 $ pip freeze > requirements.txt
 ```
 4. Configure how often your function will run in `function.json`: edit the [cron expression](https://crontab.guru/) in the field `schedule`
-5. Debug locally using Visual Studio Code.
-E.g. to run the function locally, execute this command from the project root folder
+5. Debug locally.
+Example: to run the function locally, execute this command from the project root folder
 ```sh
 $ func start --functions <my-function> --python --verbose --build remote
 ```